verless/verless/README.md

     subtitle: About Espresso & Cappuccino
 ```

+This file stores global metadata for your website and offers the possibility to modify your website manually, for
+example you could override the generated navigation items here.

 After that, create a directory `templates/` inside your project and add a template file called `index-page.html`:

 ```html